Purpose

 Be prudent in your disk usage.
 The CLAS IT server storage is designed to hold critical files related to your daily work.
 Don’t use it to store non-business files.

-• Keep your web files small.
-Please remember that many people using your web pages are viewing them via a modem connection, which is very slow compared to the campus network.
+- Keep your web files small.
+Please remember that many people using your web pages are viewing them via a cellular connection, which may have data caps.
 Large files on web pages are rarely downloaded by your target audience.

-• Do not store software on the network drives/folders.
-Only documents should be stored on the CLAS IT HOME, SHARE, or WEB volumes.
-Any software on the server must be licensed through CLAS IT.
-If your department would like to add programs to the server, please contact us.
+- Do not store software on the network drives/folders.
+Only documents related to official UF business should be stored on the S: Drive.
+Any software available via the CLAS Apps Folder must be licensed through CLAS IT.
+If your department would like to add programs to the CLAS Apps folder, please contact us.

 If you have questions about these policies, or about CLAS IT in general, please refer to the CLAS IT web pages, check with your department’s computer contact, or contact us.